KNIME logo

 Early stopping

-Early stopping is a technique used in training machine learning models to prevent overfitting.
-It halts the training process when the model's performance on a validation set no longer improves.
+Early stopping is a technique used during model training to halt the process once performance on a validation set stops improving, helping to prevent overfitting.

 Ensemble learning

-Ensemble learning is a machine learning approach that combines the predictions of multiple models to obtain more robustness and better overall performance.
+Ensemble learning combines the predictions of multiple models to produce a more robust and accurate overall prediction than any single model.

 Evaluation metrics